Haridasa: Preachers

 The Haridasas' generally hailed from places in present-day Karnataka, but there were some exceptions such as Jayatirtha who was a native of Mangalvedhe near Pandharapur in modern Maharashtra and Naraharitirtha who was a native of either Andhra Pradesh or Orissa.
 Naraharitirtha (1281), a minister in the court of Kalinga was inducted into the Madhvacharya order.
 He composed many early devotional hymns in praise of Vishnu in the Kannada language, some of which are available today.
 While the Srikurmam inscription indicates that Naraharitirtha may have been the originator of this devotional movement, the songs of the Haridasas' give credit to Sripadaraya as the real founder of the movement in the 15th century.

-Famous haridasas from the Madhvacharya order during the Vijayanagar empire period were:
+Famous Saints & Haridasas from the Madhvacharya order during the Vijayanagar empire period were: